Spotted Lanternfly

 Common Symptoms

 A trunk injection of ACE-jet™ will also provide broad systemic control and protect against spotted lanternfly and helps reduce honeydew and sooty mold growth.
-Apply ACE-jet in the fall for late-season treatments.
+Apply ACE-jet in the fall (August/September) for late-season treatments.

 Photo credits Virginia Cooperative Extension